wagtail/wagtail/docs/reference/contrib/modeladmin/create_edit_delete_views.rst

    ``edit_handler`` and ``panels`` can alternatively be defined on a ``ModelAdmin`` definition.
-This feature is especially useful for use cases where you have to work with models that are "out of reach" (due to being part of a third-party package, for example).
+This feature is especially useful for use cases where you have to work with models that are 'out of reach' (due to being part of a third-party package, for example).

 .. code-block:: python